profesorperez/asphaltene_depressurization/README.md

 # Asphaltene depressurization

-This folder contains the codes in Python (.py and .ipynb) used to post-process and analyze the results from CG MD simualtions of a PVT depressurization process.
+This folder contains the codes in Python (.ipynb) used to post-process and analyze the results from CG MD simualtions of a PVT depressurization process.

 ## The system